The online Comment window has expired

 • Default_avatar

-Benjamin Scott about 4 years ago
+Benjamin Scott over 4 years ago

 This onerous piece of legislation has not been vetting or had input by the rent board nor rental housing providers.
 This legislation has not had appropriate and needed stakeholders' comments or given input to its crafting or its long term implications.
 This legislation is bad for tenants and owners.
 This legislation discriminates and displaces minority, elderly, disabled, and LGBTQI mom and pop landlords (who many rely on as their sole and limited source of income).
 We are the answer, not the enemy of affordable and dependable housing in Oakland.
 This legislation needs more input from housing providers such as EBRHA, In it Together, Committee on jobs, the Oakland Rent Board, and BRIDGE.
 Do not vote to move this legislation forward - this process has not been democratic and not involved key stakeholders.
 How can this be passed when the Rent Board has not met in 5 months?